By Family Clean, July 23, 2021 10:21 am

 For the most part we tried a lot of changes that you’ve likely heard about, such as using reusable coffee cups and beeswax wraps, but we also learned these interesting tricks along the way too!

 When you do a challenge like this, you start to see all the small pieces of plastic around you, like the pen in your handbag or the plastic bag around the dog biscuits.
 These little things can be maddening if you let them get to you, so just remember to be kind to yourself.

-This is important, because if you get overwhelmed, you are more likely to give up all together, which is far less effective than making small changes here and there!
-In our New Year self-care post we spoke about this idea of layering, which is the practice of introducing new habits in small succession.
+This is important because if you get overwhelmed, you are more likely to give up altogether, which is far less effective than making small changes here and there!
+In our New Year self-care post, we spoke about this idea of layering, which is the practice of introducing new habits in small succession.